EYES WIDE SHUT ANALYSIS - PART THREE

 Via Victor's wife being Illona, a variation of Helen, and because of Cupid and Psyche, twinship ideas exhibited in them, I had brought up Helen and her twin Clytemnestra, and their brothers, the twins Castor and Pollux, in section one.
 Also, the movie Helen of Troy is observed in the Harford bedroom.

 We have just passed the shop window in which was an Ajax sign.
 Ajax was a semi-divine warrior of Agamemnon's.
 When Ajax was deprived of Achilles' armor, after the death of Achilles, and it was instead awarded to Odysseus, he plotted to kill Agamemnon and Odysseus as he believed himself disgraced.
 Athena deluded Ajax into believing sheep and cattle were the Greek leaders, and Ajax killed these substitutes instead.
 When he woke from the episode of deity-inspired insanity, covered with blood, Ajax erroneously believed he had killed Odysseus and Agamemnon--or so it goes in Sophocles' play.
 So, what Ajax had observed was not actually what was there, and all due the goddess' intervention.
-But he acted as if, and that was as good as doing the deed.
-The myth would seem relevant to the film as Bill later comes to believe that, due his supposed trespassing at Somerton, he is the cause of the death of a prostitute, that she is killed for him, a belief of which Victor will attempt to dissuade him.
+But he acted as if, and that was psychically almost as good as doing the deed.
+What is real and what is dream is a concern of the film, and that no dream is ever just a dream, nor does reality tell the whole truth.
+The myth would seem relevant to the film.
+Bill later comes to believe that, due his supposed trespassing at Somerton, he is the cause of the death of a prostitute, that she is killed for him, a belief of which Victor will attempt to dissuade him.

 Still passing the grocery store on his right, there is an open phone booth and a couple of racks for dispensing papers, one is red with a Marlboro sign, and the other is yellow with a New York Post sign.
 The blue awning reads Groceries but faint vestiges of the letters FRE (or FAE) immediately precede, as if they had not been completely removed.
 As if, as with Ajax, what is presented here is not what initially was or really is.